 Meanwhile, Wunder is an app that is dedicated only to carpooling.
-It is a bit different since it is only a platform to make drivers and passengers meet together and create a “carpooling community.”
-It isn’t meant to give a side job to the driver, it just wants people to save up because you can share the gas expenses.
+It is a bit different since it is only a platform for drivers and passengers to meet and create a “carpooling community.”
+Also, it isn’t meant to give a side job to the driver.
+It just wants people to save because you can share the gas expenses.

 Every day (except Friday), my regularly booked ride from Taguig to Market Market is Php 110.
 If I use the service carpools in Manila, I usually pay Php 80.
 You can save more using the apps’ promo codes and points.

 Ever seen the video ads of these carpooling apps?
 These videos suggest that you can also meet different kinds of people.

 There are times when I chat with the driver during the ride.
 Do not be surprised if your driver is an accountant, an aspiring lawyer, or a nurse.
 Most of the time, they have interesting things to share if you are into small talk.